getredash/redash/README.md

 [![Join the chat at https://gitter.im/getredash/redash](https://badges.gitter.im/getredash/redash.svg)](https://gitter.im/getredash/redash?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Documentation](https://img.shields.io/badge/docs-redash.io/help-brightgreen.svg)](https://redash.io/help/)

+> Make Your Company Data Driven.
+Connect to any data source, easily visualize and share your data.

 **_Redash_** is our take on freeing the data within our company in a way that will better fit our culture and usage patterns.

 Prior to **_Redash_**, we tried to use traditional BI suites and discovered a set of bloated, technically challenged and slow tools/flows.
 What we were looking for was a more hacker'ish way to look at data, so we built one.